vipulrai91/vipulrai91.github.io/_posts/2020-05-28-face-detection-for-images-using-opencv-part-1.md

 Face Detection is subset of object detection.
 It is not similar to object clssification.

-The major difference as mentioned here at [stackoverflow.com](https://stackoverflow.com/questions/31750076/what-is-the-difference-between-object-detection-and-object-classification) answer.
+The major difference are as mentioned here at [stackoverflow.com](https://stackoverflow.com/questions/31750076/what-is-the-difference-between-object-detection-and-object-classification) answer.

 **Object classification** - Given an image, classify this image to some class like Apple, bus, forest etc.<br>
 **Object detection** - Given an image, find out if there exist a patch(or coordinates) where the class exists? eg - Given an image predict whether classes(like oranges, truck, lion) exist in image or not.